kaseyzapatka/dissertate-CUNY-sociology/README.md

 # Dissertate-CUNY-sociology

-R markdown (w/ Latex) Template for writing a dissertation at CUNY
+R markdown (w/ Latex) Template for writing a dissertation at CUNY.
+This has been adapted for a dissertation in the sociology department.

 This follows the CUNY formatting guide for dissertations and theses ([CUNY format guide](https://libguides.gc.cuny.edu/dissertations/format)).
-This repo is based on the work of Nicholaus P. Brosowsky[https://github.com/nbrosowsky/dissertate-CUNY], who built on the work of others:
+This repo is based on the work of (Nicholaus P. Brosowsky)[https://github.com/nbrosowsky/dissertate-CUNY], who built on the work of others:

  - [DissertateUSU](https://github.com/TysonStanley/dissertateUSU)
  - [Dissertate](https://github.com/suchow/dissertate))